Revisiting Performance Claims for Chest X-Ray Models Using Clinical Context: Results

 \subsection{Vision Model Performance Varies Across Cases with and without Prior Mentions}

 As described in~\cref{subsec:prior_mentions}, we considered a simpler stratification of cases based on the presence or absence of label-relevant medical terms in previous discharge summaries.
 We observe a consistent pattern in which vision models perform systematically better on images from patients without prior clinical mentions of the corresponding label.
-Specifically, across all labels, the ``No previous mentions'' group demonstrates higher AUROC values than the ``Previous Mentions" group.
-For example, the performance of the vision model for Atelectasis on the subset of images with a previous mention of the disease is $0.76$, but the performance of the same model on the subset of images without a previous mention is $0.83$.
-Similarly, the performance of the vision model for Cardiomegaly on the subset of images with a previous mention of the disease is $0.79$, but the performance is $0.82$ when evaluated on the images without this mention.
-This observation complements the results in \cref{subsec:prior-prob-stratification-results}, as lower risk images show inflated performance in a similar vein to images without indication of disease risk as measured by a prior mention.
-We defer the full set of results across all labels to \cref{fig:prior_mention_comparison} in the Appendix.
+Specifically, across all labels, the ``no previous mentions'' group demonstrates higher AUROC values than the ``previous mentions" group, as shown in \cref{tab:prior_mention_auroc}.
+For example, the performance of the vision model for Atelectasis on the subset of images with a previous mention of the disease is $0.757$, but the performance of the same model on the subset of images without a previous mention is $0.831$.
+Similarly, the performance of the vision model for Cardiomegaly on the subset of images with a previous mention of the disease is $0.787$, but the performance is $0.819$ when evaluated on the images without this mention.

+These patterns persist for sensitivity at local 95\% specificity (\cref{tab:prior_mention_sens_local}), which remains consistently higher for cases without prior mentions.
+However, this advantage is obscured when measured via sensitivity at global 95\% specificity (\cref{tab:prior_mention_sens_global}).
+This contrast is similar with the pattern observed in \cref{subsec:quantile}: in clinical practice, the use of a single global threshold may systematically suppress performance in subgroups where the model’s discriminative potential is higher.